 A portion of our natural gas and oil production may be interrupted, limited, or shut in, from time to time for numerous reasons, including as a result of weather conditions, accidents, loss of pipeline or gathering system access, field labor issues or strikes, or capital constraints that limit the ability of third parties to construct gathering systems, processing facilities or interstate pipelines to transport our production, or we might voluntarily curtail production in response to market conditions.
 For example, from July 2010 until mid-2011, the Partnership's production at South Timbalier 295 was shut-in as a result of a leak in a third-party pipeline, which significantly reduced the Partnership's revenues, earnings, cash flow from operating activities, and liquidity in 2011 and 2010.
-Similarly, the Partnership experienced extended downtime in 2014 for platform repairs at North Padre Island 969/976 and pipeline repairs at Ship Shoal 258/259 in both 2015 and 2014 which reduced revenues, earnings and cash flow.
+Similarly, the Partnership experienced downtime in 2016 and 2015 for pipeline maintenance at South Timbalier 295 and Ship Shoal 258/259, which reduced revenues, earnings and cash flow in each year.
 If a substantial amount of our production is interrupted at the same time or for an extended period of time, it could adversely affect our cash flow.